Karzai says Afghan civilian deaths could hinder U.S. pact

 IRAN REJECTS STRATEGIC PACT

-In a sign of brewing tension with neighbouring Iran, members from the lower and upper house of parliament, or senate, sharply condemned earlier remarks by Tehran's new ambassador to Afghanistan, who has criticised the strategic pact.
+In a sign of brewing tension with neighboring Iran, members from the lower and upper house of parliament, or senate, sharply condemned earlier remarks by Tehran's new ambassador to Afghanistan, who has criticized the strategic pact.

 "We ask Iranian officials to draw a line under their direct and indirect interference in Afghanistan...
 The harm Iran is causing is very painful," senate member Nisar Haris told reporters on Monday.